CrazyTim/spin-wheel/README.md

 `setItems(items = [])`           | Set the `items` to show on the wheel.
 `setRotationSpeed(speed = 0)`    | Set the rotation speed of the wheel.
 Pass a positive number to spin clockwise, or a negative number to spin antiClockwise.
 The further away from 0 the faster it will spin.
 `setRotation(rotation = 0)`      | Set the rotation (angle in degrees) of the wheel. `0°` is north. `item[0]` will be drawn clockwise from this point.
+`setOffset(point = {x: 0, y: 0})`| Set the offset of the wheel relative to it's centre as a percent of the wheels diameter, where `1` = 100%.
+This allows for simple positioning considering the wheel is always centred anyway.
 `setOnRest(callback = null)`     | Set a callback for the `onRest` event (see below).
 `setOnSpin(callback = null)`     | Set a callback for the `onSpin` event (see below).
 `setOverlayImage(url = '')`      | Draw an image over the wheel (centred and resized to fit) which will not rotate with the wheel.